Princess Eugenie: Activities

 In January 2013, Eugenie and her sister promoted Britain overseas in Germany.
-In 2016, Eugenie, along with her mother and sister, collaborated with British contemporary artist Teddy McDonald.
-The painting on canvas, titled Royal Love, was painted at Royal Lodge and exhibited in London prior to being sold with all proceeds from the sale of the painting donated by McDonald to the charity Children in Crisis.
+In 2016, Eugenie, together with her mother and sister, collaborated with the British contemporary artist Teddy McDonald on a painting titled Royal Love.
+Created at Royal Lodge and exhibited in London, the work was later sold with all proceeds donated by McDonald to Children in Crisis.
 Eugenie and her sister became Patrons of the Teenage Cancer Trust in June 2016.
-She is also Patron of the Coronet Theatre, the European School of Osteopathy, the Tate Young Patrons and, alongside her mother, the Elephant Family, of which her uncle and aunt, the King and Queen, are joint presidents.
+She is also Patron of the Coronet Theatre, the European School of Osteopathy, the Tate Young Patrons, and, alongside her mother, the Elephant Family, of which her uncle and aunt, King Charles III and Queen Camilla, are joint presidents.
 In 2016, Eugenie visited a safe house run by The Salvation Army and met with victims of sexual abuse and modern slavery.

-In 2017, Eugenie became the ambassador for the Artemis Council of the New Museum, a by-invitation membership initiative focused solely on supporting female artists.
-Eugenie also became an ambassador of Project 0 in 2018, a charity which in partnership with Sky Ocean Rescue, focuses on protecting the ocean from plastic pollution.
-In July 2018, in her capacity as co-founder and director of the Anti-Slavery Collective, Eugenie spoke at the NEXUS Global Summit at the UN headquarters in New York to discuss ending modern slavery.
-She and Julia de Boinville founded the collective in 2017 after a trip to Kolkata in 2012, where they first became familiar with the subject.
-In September 2018, she travelled to Serbia to visit ASTRA and ATINA, two grantees of the UN Trust Fund which fight against the issues of human trafficking and violence against women.
-In August 2019, it was announced that she would launch a podcast, the first member of the royal family to do so.
-Together with Julia de Boinville, co-founder of the Anti-Slavery Collective, they highlighted and discussed issues related to modern slavery.
+In 2017, Eugenie became the ambassador for the Artemis Council of the New Museum, a by-invitation membership initiative focused on supporting female artists.
+She also became an ambassador for Project 0 in 2018, a charity which, in partnership with Sky Ocean Rescue, works to protect the ocean from plastic pollution.
+In July 2018, in her capacity as co-founder and director of the Anti-Slavery Collective, Eugenie spoke at the NEXUS Global Summit at the UN headquarters in New York to discuss efforts to end modern slavery.
+She and Julia de Boinville founded the collective in 2017 after a trip to Kolkata in 2012, where they first became familiar with the issue.
+In September 2018, she travelled to Serbia to visit ASTRA and ATINA, two grantees of the UN Trust Fund working to combat human trafficking and violence against women.

+In August 2019, it was announced that she would launch a podcast, becoming the first member of the royal family to do so.
+Together with Julia de Boinville, she highlighted and discussed issues related to modern slavery.
 The first episode of the podcast, titled Floodlight, was released in April 2022.
-In July 2019, Princess Eugenie, with the help of the University of Hull's Wilberforce Institute, hosted an event at Westminster Abbey to understand the scale of the plight of modern slavery.
-In October 2019, Eugenie became patron of Anti-Slavery International.
-In April 2019, Eugenie accompanied her grandmother to the Royal Maundy service at St George's Chapel, Windsor Castle.
+In July 2019, with support from the University of Hull's Wilberforce Institute, Eugenie hosted an event at Westminster Abbey to examine the scale of modern slavery.
+From 2019 until 2026, she was patron of Anti-Slavery International.
+In April 2019, she accompanied her grandmother to the Royal Maundy service at St George's Chapel, Windsor Castle.